-Fitness Trainer Lisa Lanceford Trains Her Abs In Black Sports Bra And Leggings For Instagram Video Seres
+Fitness Trainer Lisa Lanceford Works Her Abs In Black Sports Bra And Leggings For Instagram Video Series

 Fitness bombshell Lisa Lanceford trained her abs in a recent video series on her Instagram page.
 With her hair in a sleek ponytail and dressed in a black sports bra and leggings, the brunette powerhouse started the workout with a series of Russian torso twists with a medicine ball.
 This exercise required her to sit on the floor with her legs raised and slightly bent.
 While leaning her torso back, she twisted her upper body from side to side as she held the ball.
 In the caption, Lisa recommended doing three 10-rep sets of this exercise.

-In the second clip, Lisa did an exercise called butt ups.
+In the second clip, Lisa did an exercise called butt-ups.
 Much like the first video, she lay on her back for this one but extended her legs upward at a 90-degree angle.
 She then lifted her posterior off of the exercise mat, engaging her lower abs in the process.
 Her caption advised doing 15-20 reps of these for three sets.

 “Dead bugs” came next.
 Lisa remained on the floor for these as well but bent her knees before pushing her feet forward, alternating between the left and right side for each rep. She held her arms up while she did so, lowering each one as she extended the opposite foot.
 These should be done in three sets of 20 reps, according to Lisa’s caption.

-The third clip saw Lisa tackle hand over head crunches which were basically the standard version of the popular ab exercise done with her arms raised.
+The third clip saw Lisa tackle hand-over-head crunches — which are basically the standard version of the popular ab exercise — with her arms raised.
 She advised the same amount of reps for this move as the previous exercise.

 And finally, Lisa performed reverse crunches in the fifth and final video, another variation on the standard crunch that required her to raise her knees towards her torso during each repetition.

-The post has accumulated over 26,000 likes and close to 200 comments as of this writing.
+Her post has accumulated over 26,000 likes and close to 200 comments as of this writing.
 In the comments section, fans shared their appreciation for the exercise demonstration.

 “Sweet!
 Doing this in the morning,” one person wrote.
 “Thanks for another great workout.”

-“Amazing ab workout,” another added.
+“Amazing ab workout,” another commenter added.
 “Tried it today – phew!
 You make it look so easy.
 Hopefully, one day, I will too.”

-One fan praised her for showcasing a workout that could seemingly be done by anyone, regardless of their fitness level.
+One admirer praised her for showcasing a workout that could seemingly be done by anyone, regardless of their fitness level.

 “Cool a workout that everybody can handle,” they wrote.